 This briefing gives details about how many non-European migrants are granted settlement in the UK every year, their demographic characteristics and the various bases for their grants of settlement.

-- In 2015, 44% of settlements were granted on the basis of employment and residency (including dependents of labour migrants), 20% were granted on the basis of asylum, and 18% were granted on the basis of family formation and reunification.
-Declines in grants of settlement between 2013 and 2015 were driven primarily by the family and work categories.
+- In 2016, 40% of settlements were granted on the basis of employment and residency (including dependents of labour migrants), 22% were granted on the basis of asylum, and 11% were granted on the basis of family formation and reunification.
+Declines in grants of settlement between 2013 and 2016 were largely driven by the family category, followed by the work category and to a lesser extent by the asylum category.

-- Grants of settlement on the basis of asylum have grown since 2008 but remain well below their mid-2000s peak.
+- Grants of settlement on the basis of asylum have grown since 2008, but remain well below their mid-2000s peak and saw a considerable decline from 2015 to 2016.
 Grants for ‘other discretionary reasons’, which includes grants linked to a backlog of asylum cases, were a major factor behind the peak in overall settlement grants in 2010.

 Understanding the Evidence